 How an attorney will handle a client who is not truthful with him or her

-I would like to switch gears to discuss how an attorney will respond if you are either unable or willing to communicate with him or her, hides information or who outright lies.
+I would like to switch gears to discuss how an attorney will respond if you are either unable or willing to communicate with him or her, hides information, or outright lie.
 Hopefully, you are not the sort of person who would engage in this type of behavior.
 In my years as an attorney, the vast majority of clients that I have encountered have been honest and decent people.
 However, even I have come across clients and opposing clients who I found to be less than honest.

 The bottom line is that your attorney cannot do their job when you are not honest or fail to disclose the whole truth to him or her in any given situation.
-Most attorneys will ask that you tell him or her very early in the divorce process about any “skeletons” in your closet that may come out during your divorce.
+Most attorneys will ask that you tell them or very early in the divorce process about any “skeletons” in your closet that may come out during your divorce.
 When your life is being scrutinized heavily it is understandable to not want to talk about unpleasant subjects or actions that you may have taken.
 However, they may be relevant to your case and should be told to your attorney.
 At the very least you should ask your attorney if something is relevant and allow him or her to make that determination.

 Ask your attorney about how to best communicate with him or her.
 Once you are provided instruction on this you will know how to proceed and how to best convey information to your lawyer.
-At that point, there will be no question as to the best means to do so.
-If it becomes apparent that you are not willing to communicate effectively with your attorney that will need to be directly addressed between you and your attorney.
+At that point, there will be no question as to the best means to do so if it becomes apparent that you are not willing to communicate effectively with your attorney that will need to be directly addressed between you and your attorney.
 If it continues to be a problem it would be surprising to find yourself needing to locate and hire another attorney.

 Balancing privacy and the goals of your divorce

-Few legal cases involve a combination of money, relationships, personal information and hostility like a divorce.
+Few legal cases involve a combination of money, relationships, personal information, and hostility like a divorce.

 While it is far from certain that your case will see the inside of a courtroom, it is almost certain that there will be relevant issues to discuss in your case that are not pleasing to you.
 When it comes to situations like this you should be aware that your attorney is on your side even if he or she is asking you to do something that you are not excited about.
 Your privacy should not ever be comprised- least of all in your divorce.